WebexCC-SA/LAB-3354/docs/lab3_queueScroller.md

 #### Testing
+> Call your assigned DN to place a call in the queue <copy><w class="dn">dn</w></copy>
+> Once the call is in queue, press the testing button
+> > You should see the queue stats scrolling in your web component.
+>
+> ---
 ### Add auto load and refresh functionality
 !!! abstract w50
+    - Instead of updating the widget data only when you push a button, you can execute your code automatically once the web component is loaded using the **connectedCallback** lifecycle.
+    - You can also employ the **setInterval** method to run parts of your code on a set interval to refresh your data.
+    - Since the queues the agent is assigned are not likely to change often, you only need to execute getQueues when the agent logs in.
+    - If you are setting up event listeners or timers via **connectedCallback**, it is a best practice to remove them from memory when you unload the web component using the **disconnectedCallback** lifecycle.
+In order to clear the setInterval, you will create a state to reference it with later.

 > Add a new state <copy>@state() _timerInterval?: any </copy>